-Positional Argument Description
+Positional Arguments Description

 export Export the current configuration.

 import Import config from a file.

 restore Restore config from a file.

 merge Merge a provided list with existing config.

 replace Replace a list or item.

 get Display an entity's associated values.

 Options

 -h,help Show this help message and exit.

 show-config Display the entire configuration and exit.

 -d Increase debugging (up to 3 times).

 -j Export in json format.

-entities Display entities and exit.